Enter by the narrow gate. For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.

 Choices, choices, choices

-Despite Frost’s assertion that his poem was a joke, multiple commentaries dissect it extensively and assign all kinds of meaning to it, suggesting that we do believe that our choices matter in life, whether relationships, finances, education, or health.
+Despite Frost’s assertion that his poem was a joke, multiple commentaries dissect it extensively and assign all kinds of meaning to it.
+They suggest we do believe that our choices matter in life, whether relationships, finances, education, or health.

-Doctors and other health professionals now believe that lifestyle is one of the chief determinants of health and emphasize preventing and even treating illness with nutrition, exercise, mindfulness, sleep, healthy habits, and stress management.
+Doctors and other health professionals believe that lifestyle chiefly determines our health and emphasize preventing and even treating illness with

 Consider the Foundation